Lolita (The Veronicas song): Release and reception

-"Lolita" was premiered on 2day FM on the Kyle and Jackie O show on 26 July 2012, and the digital single and lyrics video was released the following day.
+"Lolita" was premiered on 2Day FM on the Kyle & Jackie O show on 26 July 2012, and the digital single and lyrics video was released the following day.
 The artwork features a photograph of Jessica and Lisa's mother, Colleen, in her late twenties.
 After coming across old photos of her, they found there was "something haunting about that particular shot".
 The sepia toned picture has a curved white border surrounding the edge; in the photo, Colleen is seen standing against a blank wall with both hands behind her back; her hair is parted in the centre and sits on her shoulders and her eyes are directed to her left; she is wearing a buttoned down, long sleeve pleated shirt, underneath a short black dress; the loudspeaker to her bottom-left has a torn white patch on the grille.
 Above the speaker are the words "The Veronicas" apexing "Lolita", written in black and red capital letters, respectively in impact font.
 A remix by DJ Connor Cruise was published on SoundCloud on 31 July.